housewing/Text-Mining/PDF2Text/Readme.txt

 Note: Some PDF has already encrypted, but password is blank space.

-Inorder to decrypt, you need to download 'qpdf'and below is download link:
+In order to decrypt, you need to download 'qpdf'and below is download link:

 	https://sourceforge.net/projects/qpdf/